A Buy to let mortgage is a mortgage taken on a property that you let out to tenants to live in, rather than living in the property yourself.

 The costs involved with purchasing a buy to let property:

 - Deposit – normally 25% of the property value/purchase price as a minimum.

-- Letting agent fees – from the initial advertising and finding a tenant to a monthly management fee if they will be looking after the property for you.
+- Letting agent fees – from initial advertising and finding a tenant to a monthly management fee if they will be looking after the property for you.

 - Gas and Electricity certificates to show the property is safe for the tenants.

 - Solicitor costs – this will also include the stamp duty payable for the property.
 The stamp duty will be at a higher rate if you already own a property.
-Here is a link to our calculator to estimate your costs: Mortgage calculators | Willow Brook Mortgages we would also advise that you check these costs with your solicitor as they can advise on Stamp duty land tax.
+Here is a link to our calculator to estimate your costs: Mortgage calculators | Willow Brook Mortgages .We would advise getting a quote from a solicitor to clarify these costs.

 Not all Buy To Let mortgages are regulated by the Financial Conduct Authority.